David Stewart (Writer and teacher)

 Documentary delivers a unique and close-to-convincing argument over why Paul Verhoeven's SHOWGIRLS is the greatest film that almost everyone hated - now on VoD [Read More...]

-Aspiring astronaut converts his council block into a spaceship in order to save it from impending demolition, in impressive French feature debut - from Cannes [Read More...]
+Aspiring astronaut converts his council block into a spaceship in order to save it from impending demolition, in impressive French feature debut - from the Glasgow Film Festival (online) [Read More...]

 In his second film, Swedish director Magnus von Horn presents a decadent, depraved and suspenseful look at celebrity and fandom - from Cannes [Read More...]